 What is a Phasmid?

 A phasmid is an insect.
 Insects have six legs, three body parts (head, thorax and abdomen).
-On their head they have two compound eyes a pair of antennae and various types of mouthparts (checwing, sucking, biting and some have no mouths at all).
+On their head they have two compound eyes a pair of antennae and various types of mouthparts chewing, sucking, biting and some insects have no mouths at all.

 At the end of their abdomen phasmids have a paired appendage called cerci.
-With the last segment on the underside shaped like the keel of a boat which is the ovipositor, used for laying her eggs.
+The last segment on the underside of the phasmids body is shaped like the keel of a boat which (in females) this is the ovipositor, used for laying her eggs.